rafflc/scion/doc/COLIBRI_with_EPIC.md

     H(x)        Hash function of value x
-    MAC_K(x)    Message authentication code using key K of value x PRF_K(x)    Pseudorandom function using key K and input x Floor(x)    Biggest integer value smaller than or equal to x x[a:b]      Substring from byte a (inclusive) to byte b (exclusive) of x
+    MAC_K(x)    Message authentication code using key K of value x PRF_K(x)    Pseudorandom function using key K and input x K(x)        Encryption function using key K and input x Floor(x)    Biggest integer value smaller than or equal to x x[a:b]      Substring from byte a (inclusive) to byte b (exclusive) of x